 Medical assisting is a healthcare support career that involves performing various administrative and clinical tasks to assist medical professionals such as physicians and nurses.
 A medical assistant plays a crucial role in maintaining the smooth functioning of a medical office or hospital.
 They are responsible for tasks such as answering phone calls, scheduling appointments, maintaining medical records, preparing and administering medications, taking vital signs, performing basic laboratory tests, and preparing patients for examination.
 Additionally, they are also responsible for performing administrative tasks such as billing and coding, insurance claim processing, and maintaining supplies.
 Medical assisting is a challenging yet rewarding career that requires individuals to have excellent communication and interpersonal skills, as well as an in-depth understanding of medical terminology, anatomy, and procedures.
 Individuals interested in a career in medical assisting should have a high school diploma or equivalent, and complete a medical assisting program from a recognized school or college.

 What's the difference between a medical assistant and a basic nurse assistant or phlebotomist?

 Medical assistants perform clinical duties similar to basic nurse assistants (BNA) but have a larger clinical scope.
-Students are trained in phlebotomy, injections including vaccinations, and assisting the physician in-office procedures.
+Students are trained in phlebotomy, injections, vaccinations, and assisting the physician with in-office procedures.
 They are also trained in administrative duties, billing, coding, and insurance, making their skills more versatile and increasing their earning potential.
 Medical assistants often work in an outpatient setting, whereas BNAs are more commonly employed in hospital settings and assisted living facilities.

 Like a phlebotomist, medical assistants can also collect blood samples for analysis.
 Phlebotomists often work in labs, whereas medical assistants work in a clinical setting.